davidkhala/fabric-common/README.md

 ## TODO
 - npm couchdb-dump in nodejs/couchdbDump.sh
 - level db navigator(https://github.com/Level/level or https://github.com/syndtr/goleveldb) and richQuery for leveldb;leveldb analyzer
-- [1.4] operation enhance:
-    - StatsD
-        - graphiteapp/graphite-statsd not working to receive metrics
-- NodeOUs enable
+- NodeOUs enable and intermediate CA
-- dig into block event:
-        Dave Enyeart: The block event includes the full transactions of the block, including the read/write sets, which in the case of private data includes the hashes of the private key/values.
 - channelEventHub.disconnect status sync
 - make use of npm jsrsasign
 - make use of softHSM in node-sdk
+- replace some function in query.js with system chaincode

 ## Fabric weakness
-- fabric RSA key support
+- fabric RSA key support:
+    - not supported as peer|orderer keystore
 - `instantiate policy` is not `endorsemnet policy`, it is used during chaincode packaging/install determining who is able to instantiate/upgrade chaincode, it is partially supported in nodejs with chaincode package binary(byte[]) as input.